 During a season on the over-50s circuit the experienced professionals play many different formats.

-Predominantly Staysure Tour tournaments are strokeplay events contested over three days, where the player who takes the fewest strokes to complete 54 holes is crowned as champion.
+Predominantly Legends Tour tournaments are strokeplay events contested over three days, where the player who takes the fewest strokes to complete 54 holes is crowned as champion.

-But as part of the European Tour’s drive to innovate, there are a number of unique events on the Staysure Tour's International Schedule which are different to traditional golf tournaments.
+But as part of the European Tour’s drive to innovate, there are a number of unique events on the Legends Tour's International Schedule which are different to traditional golf tournaments.

 In 2019 the Jordan Mixed Open presented by Ayla became the first professional golf tournament to bring male, female and senior golfers together in one field to compete for the same prize.

-At many Staysure Tour events an Alliance Format is played.
-As part of this format, the first two competition days see amateur golfers paired-up with the professionals while they are playing their rounds.
+At many Legends Tour events an Alliance Format is played.
+As part of this format, all three competition days see amateur golfers paired-up with the professionals while they are playing their rounds.